 \section{Constraints on unitarity violation parameter $\xi$}

-We have introduced in section~\ref{sec:unitarity-method}, the $\xi$ parameter, a measure for unitarity violation, see eq.~\eqref{xi-def}.
+We have introduced in section~\ref{sec:unitarity-method}, the $\xi$ parameter, a measure for UV, see eq.~\eqref{xi-def}.
 Let us make an order of magnitude estimation of $\xi$ by using the known constraints on non-unitarity.
-For this purpose we utilize the analytic formulas for the oscillation probabilities $\sum_{\beta = e, \mu, \tau} P(\nu_{\mu} \rightarrow \nu_{\beta})$ calculated to first order in the unitarity-violating $\alpha$ parameters~\cite{Escrihuela:2015wra}.
-In ref.~\cite{Martinez-Soler:2018lcy} we have formulated the perturbative framework serving for such purposes, started from the renormalized helio-perturbation theory~\cite{Minakata:2015gra} and perturb it by unitarity violation expressed by the $\alpha$ parameters.
+For this purpose we utilize the analytic formulas for the oscillation probabilities $\sum_{\beta = e, \mu, \tau} P(\nu_{\mu} \rightarrow \nu_{\beta})$ calculated to first order in the UV $\alpha$ parameters~\cite{Escrihuela:2015wra}.
+In Ref.~\cite{Martinez-Soler:2018lcy} we have formulated the perturbative framework serving for such purposes, started from the renormalized helio-perturbation theory~\cite{Minakata:2015gra} and perturb it by the $\alpha$ parameters.
 The resulting expressions of the oscillation probability $P(\nu_{\mu} \rightarrow \nu_{\beta})$ ($\beta = e, \mu, \tau$) has an interesting structure:

 where the first term is the $\nu$SM part~\cite{Minakata:2015gra}, the second and third terms express the first-order corrections by the $\alpha$ parameters.
 Since $P(\nu_{\mu} \rightarrow \nu_{\beta}) \vert_{\nu\text{SM} }$ and the evolution part $P(\nu_{\mu} \rightarrow \nu_{\beta})_{ \text{ EV } }^{(1)}$ are unitary, $\sum_{\beta} P(\nu_{\mu} \rightarrow \nu_{\beta}) \vert_{\nu\text{SM} } = 1$ and $\sum_{\beta} P(\nu_{\mu} \rightarrow \nu_{\beta})_{ \text{ EV } }^{(1)} =0$, the $\xi$ parameter depends only on the unitarity violating correction $P(\nu_{\mu} \rightarrow \nu_{\beta})_{ \text{ UV } }^{(1)}$~\cite{Martinez-Soler:2018lcy}.
-Then, using the formulas given in ref.~\cite{Martinez-Soler:2018lcy} we obtain $\xi$ to first order in the $\alpha$ parameters as
+Then, using the formulas given in Ref.~\cite{Martinez-Soler:2018lcy} we obtain $\xi$ to first order in the $\alpha$ parameters as